 Dinner is $67 for adults and $39 for children.
 Dinner will cost you two table service credits on the dining plan.

 Cape May Cafe

 You will find Cape May Cafe in the Beach Club Resort.
-Join Goofy, Donald, and Minnie in their beach outfits for an all-you-can-eat traditional breakfast buffet.
-Characters are only available during breakfast at Cape May Cafe.
+Join Goofy, Donald, Daisy, and Minnie in their beach outfits for an all-you-can-eat traditional breakfast buffet.
+Characters are only available during breakfast here.

 Cinderella’s Royal Table

-Crystal Palace is at the end of Main Street USA in the Magic Kingdom.
-Winnie the Pooh, Tigger, Eeyore, and Piglet will visit you while you feast on traditional American food offered in an all-you-can-eat buffet.
+Crystal Palace is a character meal on Main Street USA in the Magic Kingdom.
+You can meet Winnie the Pooh, Tigger, Eeyore, and Piglet while you feast on traditional American food offered in an all-you-can-eat buffet.

 Hollywood and Vine

 The meal is served family style and is all-you-can-eat.
 The menu consists of fruit, pineapple-coconut breakfast bread, potatoes, eggs, bacon, sausage, and waffles.